-At the National Center for Atmospheric Research (NCAR), scientists and engineers have endeavored to develop a fine-resolution analysis and nowcasting system, named FINECAST® (preiously known as Variational Doppler Radar Analysis System), based on high-density and -frequency observations such as those from Doppler radars and surface networks.
-The core technology of FINECAST is an advanced 4-dimensional variational (4DVar) data assimilation system constrained by a convection-permitting model.
-By making use of the observations at more than one time levels, the model trajectory within a specified time window is fitted to the observations and meteorological analyses consisting of observed and unobserved variables are obtained.
-These analyses cannot be obtained from operational NWP models because they are primarily based large-scale observations.
+Scientists and engineers developed the fine-resolution analysis and nowcasting system, named FINECAST® (previously known as Variational Doppler Radar Analysis System), based on high-density and frequency observations, such as those from Doppler radars and surface networks.
+The core technology of FINECAST® is a 4-dimensional variational (4DVar) data-assimilation system within a convection-permitting model.
+By making use of the observations at more than one-time levels, the model trajectory of a specified time window is fitted to the observations and meteorological analyses of observed and unobserved variables.
+These analyses could not otherwise be obtained from operational NWP models because they are primarily based on large-scale observations.

-Other than using FINECAST analyses by forecasters or observation-based automated nowcasting systems, the analysis fields produced by FINECAST are also being utilized to initialize Numerical Weather Prediction (NWP) models for the improvement of precipitation and wind nowcasts.
-FINECAST analyses are essentially initial conditions for the cloud model used in FINECAST that constrains the 4DVar analyses, from which nowcasts can be launched by directly integrating the cloud model forward.
-FINECAST analyses have also been used to initialize other non-hydrostatic models, such as WRF (Weather Research and Forecasting) model.
+The analysis fields produced by FINECAST® are also used to initialize Numerical Weather Prediction (NWP) models to improve precipitation and wind nowcasts.
+FINECAST® analyses are initial conditions for the cloud model used in FINECAST® that constrain the 4DVar analyses, from which nowcasts can be launched by directly integrating the cloud model.
+FINECAST® analyses have also been used to initialize other non-hydrostatic models, such as WRF (Weather Research and Forecasting).

-In collaboration with wind power industries, FINECAST is recently being examined for its ability in improving the challenging problem of nowcasting wind ramp events.
-Research is also being conducted to evaluate the capability of FINECAST in nowcasting convective precipitation.
-Our goal is to expand FINECAST into a new-generation of nowcasting system that is model-based and initialized by assimilating multiple platforms of high-resolution observations producing rapid updated nowcasts every 10 minutes or less.
+FINECAST® is being studied for its ability to address the challenges of nowcasting wind-ramp events in hopes of improving wind-power prediction.
+Research is also being conducted to evaluate FINECAST®’s skill in nowcasting convective precipitation.
+Our goal is to expand FINECAST® into a new generation of nowcasting system that is model-based and initialized by assimilating multiple platforms of high-resolution observations producing rapidly updated nowcasts every 10 minutes or less.

-One of the recent new developments that expand the capability of FINECAST toward a model-based nowcasting system is the inclusion of terrain effect.
-A terrain scheme based on the Immersed Boundary Method (IBM) is being developed and tested.
-Recent studies have shown that the IBM terrain scheme is capable of simulating the updraft/downdraft and associated precipitations caused by complex terrain.
-The assimilation of polarimetric radar observations is another research activity that is believed to have the potential to improve the accuracy of FINECAST analyses and nowcasts.
-Through an upcoming collaborative project, FINECAST will be implemented with a high-resolution (~250m) configuration to assimilate both radar and lidar observations in an airport.
+The capability of FINECAST® has expanded to include terrain effects.
+Recent studies demonstrate that the IBM terrain scheme is capable of simulating the updraft/downdraft and associated precipitations caused by complex terrain.
+Assimilating polarimetric radar observations is another research activity with the potential to improve the accuracy of FINECAST® analyses and nowcasts.
+Through an upcoming collaborative project, FINECAST® will be implemented with a high-resolution (~250m) configuration to assimilate both radar and lidar observations for airports.